Italian Textile Machinery On Display At Expotextil Lima, Peru

 In Peru, the textile and clothing industry is one of the leading sectors of the local economy.
-In fact, the Country is the world’s leading producer of alpaca fibers (over 95% of the world production of this fiber is produced in Peru).
-There is also the cultivation and processing of cotton, especially in the northern area of the Country.
+In fact, the country is the world’s leading producer of alpaca fibers — more than 95 percent of the world production of this fiber is produced in Peru.
+There is also the cultivation and processing of cotton, especially in the northern area of the country.
 Finally, the sector is supported by government programs aimed at increasing the quantity and quality of products made in Peru.

 The textile industry in Peru has already benefited, over the years, from the partnership with Italian textile machinery manufacturers.
 Peru is the fourth largest market for Italian sales in South America.
 In 2018, sales of Italian textile machinery in the Country reached a value of around 10 million euros.
 Moreover, in the first four months of 2019 Italian exports to Peru increased by 8% compared to the same period in 2018.